leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 ## Acknowledgements

 Many thanks to Omead Pooladzandi, Simo Ryu, and Antonio Silveti-Falls for their feedback on this work.
-I have been (and is still) trying to incorporate their feedback into this work.
+I have been (and still is) trying to incorporate their feedback into this work.
 And also to Jeremy Bernstein and Keller Jordan for conversations on optimization and machine learning, in general.

 ## How to Cite